nortikin/sverchok/docs/nodes/surface/pipe.rst

 * **Algorithm**.
 Profile curve rotation calculation algorithm.
 The available options are:

-  * **None**.
-Do not rotate the profile curve, just extrude it as it is.
-This mode is the default one.
   * **Frenet**.
 Rotate the profile curve according to Frenet frame of the extrusion curve.
   * **Zero-Twist**.
 Rotate the profile curve according to "zero-twist" frame of the extrusion curve.
   * **Householder**: calculate rotation by using Householder's reflection matrix